Opening a myPOS Account

 - Any other document issued by an independent and a reliable source with your full address on it

-5. How do I complete the Video Identification Process?
+5. How do I complete the online identification process?

-To make it easier on you, myPOS has simplified the Video Identification Process to a 5-minute video chat with one of our team members.
-To complete it, you need a valid passport or ID document with a picture.
-Please keep in mind that you must present the myPOS representative with your passport or ID document - copies of the documents are not accepted.
+To make it easier on you, myPOS has simplified the merchant identification to a fast online procedure.
+To complete it, you need a valid passport or national ID card with a picture.
+Please keep in mind that you must present your passport or ID card - copies of the documents are not accepted.

-Here is a short overview of the Video Identification Process:
+Here is a short overview of the online identification process:

 - An email is sent to the email address provided when registering for a myPOS account.
 Open the email and click on the link to confirm your e-mail

 - Download and install the myPOS mobile app on your smartphone

 - If you don’t have a myPOS account yet, select “Sign up”; if you do, tap on “Log in” and enter your credentials

 - Prepare your official and valid government-issued national ID card or passport with your picture on it (we do not accept a driver’s license as official ID; A driver’s license can be accepted only as an additional document for an identity check) and tap “Next”